Nigerian Islamists kill 18, burn houses in northeast

 President Goodluck Jonathan announced the reshuffle of his entire military leadership last week in a bid to reinvigorate the fight against the insurgents.

-A former local councillor, Mustapha Galtimare, who was on the scene after the attack, concurred with the numbers of dead.
+A former local councilor, Mustapha Galtimare, who was on the scene after the attack, concurred with the numbers of dead.

 Boko Haram is fighting to re-establish an Islamic kingdom in northern Nigeria, breaking away from the largely Christian south.
 Its fighters have killed thousands of people since they launched an uprising in mid-2009.